ZeWeshman/turbowarp-mesh/README.md

 - **Variables:** Access other clients' variables using the `(sensor value [ v])` block.
 Only the latest value from all clients is visible.

 ### In TurboWarp:
-- The same functionality is implemented using custom blocks (as the default blocks cannot be overridden).
+- The same functionality is implemented using custom blocks because I couldn’t find a way to override the default blocks.

 ---